 The 2014 Legislature sent 169 chapters of new law to Gov. Dayton.
 The League’s 2014 Law Summaries provide details on how these new laws will affect cities.

-The League of Minnesota Cities annually prepares a summary of new laws that impact city operations.
 This publication is intended to highlight relevant new laws, but is not intended to be comprehensive legal advice.
-The 2012 Law Summaries will help city officials understand new laws that may impact city operations as well as provide information on proposed legislation that didn’t survive the legislative process.
+It will help city officials understand new laws that may impact city operations as well as provide information on proposed legislation that didn’t survive the legislative process.

-If you have any questions on new laws or legislation you read about in the 2012 Law Summaries, please contact a member of the League’s Intergovernmental Relations Department.
+If you have any questions about new laws or legislation summarized in the 2014 Law Summaries, please contact a member of the League’s Intergovernmental Relations Department.
 The initials of the best staff member to contact for a particular law are listed at the end of each summary.
-You can find a key for the initials on page 5 of the 2012 Law Summaries.
+You can find a key for the initials on page 3 of the 2014 Law Summaries.

 Contact intergovernmental relations (IGR) staff if you have questions about LMC law summaries or laws affecting cities.